Hunting Whales (album)

 Hunting Whales is the debut LP from New Zealand band The Checks.
 The album was released in New Zealand, United Kingdom, and Australia on 1 October 2007.
-It reached number 21 on the New Zealand album charts.
+It reached number 21 on the New Zealand albums chart.
 Hunting Whales was released in Germany and Switzerland on 23 November 2007.
 The album features the previously released singles "What You Heard" and "Take Me There".